sudo-self/Rpi-shairport-sync/docker/README.md

 Available at: https://hub.docker.com/r/mikebrady/shairport-sync

-The following docker tags are available:
+Please note if you want the development version of the image including Airplay 2 support, please pull the image with the `development` tag using the following command:
 ```
-[tag]
-[tag]-classic

-(build from newest tag)
-stable
-stable-classic

-(latest build from master)
-latest
-latest-classic

-(latest build from development)
-development
-development-classic
+docker pull mikebrady/shairport-sync:development
 ```

+When using the below commands, you should replace `mikebrady/shairport-sync` with `mikbrady/shairport-sync:development`.

 ## Example Docker Compose File
 See the `docker-compose.yaml` file in this folder for an example.

-## Example Docker Run
+## Docker Run

 ```
 $ docker run -d --restart unless-stopped --net host --device /dev/snd \
-    mikebrady/shairport-sync:<tag>
+    mikebrady/shairport-sync
 ```

 ### Options

-You can change the default commands passed to Shairport Sync.
+Command line options will be passed to Shairport Sync.
 Here is an example:
 ```
 $ docker run -d --restart unless-stopped --net host --device /dev/snd \
-    mikebrady/shairport-sync:<tag> shairport-sync -v \
+    mikebrady/shairport-sync:development \
-    --statistics -a DenSystem -d hw:0 -c PCM
+    -v --statistics -a DenSystem -d hw:0 -c PCM
 ```
-This will sent audio to alsa hardware device `hw:0` and make use of the that device's mixer control called `PCM`.
+This will send audio to alsa hardware device `hw:0` and make use of the that device's mixer control called `PCM`.
 The service will be visible as `DenSystem` on the network.

 ## Configuration File